csu-hmc/perturbed-data-paper/first-review-response.rst

 publishes Data Papers, but the editorial office approved the scope of this paper when I enquired before submitting.
-We are intentionally not including analyses, results, and findings from this data in this paper but will be publishing those in subsquent papers which will cite portions of the dataset herein.
+We are intentionally not including analyses, results, and findings from this data in this paper but will be publishing those in subsequent papers which will cite portions of the dataset herein.

    I suspect these data were collected for a purpose but this purpose is absent